GD Topic - Funding Democracy: Are Electoral Bonds a Boon or Bane?

 • Top Group Discussion (GD) Topics for MBA GD/PI

-In India, political funding has long been a heated debate topic, especially when it comes to transparency, influence, and accountability in election campaigns.
-Late Arun Jaitley, the former Finance Minister, announced Electoral Bonds during the 2017 Budget Session.
-He introduced the electoral bonds scheme in January 2018.
-This scheme allows individuals, companies, and institutions to donate funds to political parties anonymously.
-The funds are donated through the banking system.
-The basic motive behind electoral bonds is to control the influence of black money in political donations and to ensure transparency.
-The Indian government believes that this system is a step towards transparency.
-However, many critics argue that electoral bonds open the door to non-transparent funding and corporate influence in politics.
+The former Finance Minister, Late Arun Jaitley announced Electoral Bonds during 2017 Budget Session.
+He introduced electoral bonds scheme in January 2018.
+This scheme allows individuals, companies and institutions to donate funds to political parties anonymously.
+The funds are donated through banking system.
+The basic motive behind electoral bonds is to control influence of black money in political donations and to make sure there is transparency.
+But, many critics say that electoral bonds open door to non transparent funding and corporate influence in politics.

 What are Electoral Bonds?